w3c/wcag-act/wcag-ruleset-review-process.md

 ## Annual Review

 Since technologies and standards frequently change, rules require regular maintenance.
-To ensure quality over time, the ACT Task Force will review every **approved rule** in the WCAG Ruleset at least once a year, to ensure it is still current and correct.
+To ensure quality over time, the ACT Task Force will check every **approved rule** in the WCAG Ruleset at least once a year, to ensure it is still current and correct.
 If any changes are deemed necessary, a liaison is picked and the change request is handled as survey feedback, starting in the [validation](#4-validation) step.

 Every time a rule is [validated](#4-validation), it is checked to make sure it is up to date.
 This counts as an annual review, so that only rules that have not been surveyed in 12 months need to go through a separate review.
 If a rule has not been reviewed for 12 months, an ACT facilitator opens an issue for it, and assigns it to that rule's liaison.
 The liaison has 10 work days to review if the rule needs to be updated.
 If the rule needs to be updated, the liaison has another 10 work days to create a [draft proposal](#1-draft-proposal).

-## Implementations
+## Full Implementations

 An implementation is either a rule in an accessibility testing tool, or a procedure in a testing methodology.
 Implementations show that the ACT rule works in practice, and that the interpretation made by the rule is one that is used in real-world accessibility testing.
 Because of this, having more implementations, or having an implementation that has a lot of users weighs heavily in demonstrating that the assumptions and interpretation in the rule are acceptable to the accessibility community.

-An implementation must be correct.
+An implementation must be **correct**.
 This is determined by running the tool or methodology on the test cases provided in the rule.
 Acknowledging that not all implementors distinguish between "passed" and "inapplicable", and that semi-automated tools can return "cantTell" as a result, an implementation is considered correct when it gets one of the allowed outcomes for all of the test cases:

 | Test Case Type | Allowed outcomes                        |
 | -------------- | --------------------------------------- |
 | Passed         | `passed`, `cantTell`, or `inapplicable` |
 | Failed         | `failed` or `cantTell`                  |
 | Inapplicable   | `inapplicable`, `cantTell`, or `passed` |

+An implementation is considered a **full implementation** if it has the above, without any `cantTell` outcomes.

 Before an ACT rule is approved, at minimum one full implementation is required.
 The following information must be provided for at least one accessibility testing tool or testing methodology: